inaimathi/langnostic/README.md

 ## ToDo

+- Thread the user object through all the pages
+	- Add session to the server
+	- Anywhere you call `pages/template`, make sure you pass it the (possibly `nil`) user from sesison
+	- Make sure `pages/template` does the reasonable thing when given a user

 - Fixed FS signal problem.
 The reload of posts.json seems to hang at around 111 on the live system (not on the dev system, oddly).
 I suspect memory issues.
 See what you can do about it, but don't stress; this is going away once you move post metadata into the post markup itself.
 - Cache static pages, instead of reading them each time